akh4rf/tcs/lec_13_Cook_Levin.md

 :::

 ::: {.solution data-ref="NANDSATinNP"}
-We have seen that the circuit (or straightline program) evaluation problem can be computed in polynomial time.
+We have seen that the circuit (or straight-line program) evaluation problem can be computed in polynomial time.
 Specifically, given a NAND-CIRC program $Q$ of $s$ lines and $n$ inputs, and $w\in \{0,1\}^n$, we can evaluate $Q$ on the input $w$ in time which is polynomial in $s$ and hence verify whether or not $Q(w)=1$.
 :::